skylible/salvager-api/README.md

 GET /api/v1/product-images : list all product images available on the server

+GET /api/v1/faqs : list all faqs available on the server

+GET /api/v1/diaries : list all diaries available on the server

 # How to get product image?

 Just start with website url followed by the path provided by the api